GhostCat12/hangman/README.md

 4. Computer checks whether the guessed letter is inside the word:
     - If the guessed letter is correct, then it fills the empty spaces of the word to guess.
 The computer updates the number of remaining letters to guess.
     - If the guessed letter is incorrect, the computer reduces the number of lives by 1
 5. If number of letters left to guess is 0 and number of lives is greater than 0, you have won the game! :)
 Otherwise, if number of lives deplete to 0, before guessing the word, then you have lost the game. :(

+### Purpose and reflection
+This project was created for the Hangman project assessment.
+The hangman folder contains files for milestone 2 - 5.
+Milestone 5 contains the completed game with a personalised touch, however hangman_Template.py has the complete code, strictly adhering to the assessment guidelines.

+Overall the project was very fun, especially the debugging aspect.
+It increased my understanding of classes and general fluency in python.

 ### License information :
-NU General Public License (GPL) v3.0
+GNU General Public License (GPL) v3.0